MeSukani/SpaceScraperVR/README.md

 # 🚀 VR Space Scraper

-Hey there!
 Welcome to **VR Space Scraper**, a quirky, beginner-friendly VR game I built while learning the basics of VR development.
 This was my first dive into creating something in Unity for VR, and it turned out to be both a space adventure and a massive learning journey. 🌌

 ---

 ## 🌟 About the Game

  You're stuck in a void of space (yep, bad luck).
 You're low on food, surrounded by random space junk, and trying to keep yourself alive long enough to figure a way out.
 From throwing scrap into a black hole to analyzing anomalies for energy to get back to earth.
 ---

 ## 🛠️ What I Learned